Top Five Latest Warehouse Technologies and WMS Features (Outside of Robotics)

 What new tech are you seeing out there in the warehousing and logistics world?
 Drop us a line and let us know!

 This post was written by:

-James has been working in software pre-sales and implementation since 2000, and has more recently settled into focusing on technical pre-sales.
-He takes care of our hands-on demonstrations, and eagerly awaits your request to talk about your WMS needs and/or test automation.
+James has been working in software pre-sales and implementation since 2000, and more recently settled into working with a pre-sales team and occasionally writing blog posts.
 Drop him a line at: james.prior[at]tryonsolutions[dot]com.